 terminates inserting and returns to EXECUTE mode.
 In EXECUTE

-exits from the program altogether.
+mode, END exits from the program altogether.

-The commands EXIT
+The commands EXIT and QUIT may be

-used as a substitute for the command END
+used as a substitute for the command END.

-can clear the current page, set up the
+ENVIRONMENT can clear the current page, set up the

 World (user) limits and draw a standard box.
 The first four